threefoldfoundation/info_sdk/src/3_smartcontract_for_it/smartcontract_details.md

  token have actually arrived, the status goes from `pay` to `deploy`.
 Check the [payment documentation](reservation_payment.md) for more detail information on how to pay for a reservation.
- - when a reservation is has a state `deploy`, the node can now pick it up and provision the workloads.
+ - when a reservation is has a state `deploy`, the node could now pick it up and provision the workloads.

  From here there are 2 possibility: